-Not only will I share my experience using three proven pogie options — each possessing these qualities and more — I will shed light on how the cycling pogie came to be and the undeniable ties to Alaskan-based manufacturers that could teach the rest of the world something about cooperation.
+Not only will I share my experience using three proven pogie options — each with these qualities and more — I’ll try to shed some light on how the cycling pogie came to be, and their undeniable ties to Alaskan-based manufacturers that could teach the rest of the world something about cooperation.

 How The Pogie Came To Be

 All this talk of Alaska-based gear manufacturers like Apocalypse Designs, Dogwood Designs, and of course Revelate Designs, got me interested in the commercial scene.
-Joan continued to explain that although there aren’t many manufacturing businesses in Fairbanks, the ones that exist agree that quality products are the main driving force.
+Joan continued to explain that although there aren’t many manufacturing businesses in Fairbanks, the ones that exist all agree that quality products are the main driving force.
 Winter cycling and the innovation to make it possible evolved symbiotically, which created a demand for better performing products.
-Many of these products (such as the pogie) will become worldwide industry standards, while some won’t make it out of the city they were designed in.
+Many of these products, such as the pogie, will become worldwide industry standards, while some won’t make it out of the city they were designed in.

-After testing three of the best and top-rated commercially available pogies, here are thoughts on each — in alphabetical order — and matrices with price, weight, temperature details and materials.
+After testing three of the best and top-rated commercially available pogies, here are some thoughts on each — in alphabetical order — and matrices with price, weight, temperature details, and materials.
 In addition, you can find a list of other available pogies at the bottom of the page.

-In 2012, Quality Bicycle Parts (QPB) launched 45NRTH.
+Quality Bicycle Products (QPB) launched 45NRTH in 2012.
 Sitting alongside brands like Salsa and Surly, 45NRTH focuses specifically on winter cycling clothing, tires, footwear, and accessories.
-As you’d expect, they are positioning themselves at the forefront of technical winter gear, and this definitely rings true with the Cobrafist pogie.
+As you’d expect, they’ve positioned themselves at the forefront of technical winter gear, and this definitely rings true with the Cobrafist pogie.

-If you like the newest, the most fancy, and gear with a lot of features… then the Cobrafists are definitely for you.
-Perhaps one of the most notable features are the upper and lower zippered vents, giving easy temperature control when your hands get too warm.
+If you like the newest, the most fancy, and gear with lots of features, then the Cobrafists are definitely for you.
+Perhaps one of the most notable features is the upper and lower zippered vents, giving easy temperature control when your hands get too warm.
 This is especially important for moisture control when riding technical terrain.
-45NRTH uses 400g of PrimaLoft insulation, which continues to offer your hands warmth after it gets wet.
-I will admit they weren’t as warm as the other pogies tested, but depending on where you are in the world this could be seen as a positive if you’re looking for dependable protection with substantial ventilation.
+45NRTH uses 400g of PrimaLoft insulation, which continues to offer your hands warmth even after it gets wet.
+I will admit they weren’t as warm as the other pogies tested, but depending on where you live, this could be seen as a positive if you’re looking for dependable protection with substantial ventilation.

-The Cobrafists continue to keep on top of the trends by including internal mesh storage pockets to keep things organized around the levers, shifters, and grips.
+The Cobrafists keep on top of the trends by including internal mesh storage pockets to keep things organized around the levers, shifters, and grips.
 Unlike the other two pogies tested, 45NRTH added a required locking bar end plug that ensures they stay in place, but still allows some swivel room as you move in and out of the saddle.
-I first set them up with my girlfriend in -20C, in a parking lot outside of the UPS Store – and although installing the bar end plugs and foam donuts required some adjustment of the levers and shifters to get it set up right, my hands were only cold for a short while.
+I first set them up with my girlfriend outside in -20°C, and although installing the bar end plugs and foam donuts required some adjustment of the levers and shifters to get it set up right, my hands were only cold for a short while.
 Something important to note is that the Cobrafists require the foam donuts and bar end plugs in order to function properly.
-This isn’t important if you plan to leave them on your bike all winter, but as I’ve been switching between the three over the past few months, it added an extra step and is something to consider.
+This isn’t important if you plan to leave them on your bike all winter, but, as I’ve been switching between the three over the past few months, it added an extra step and is something to consider.

 - Outer Shell: 600d tear-resistant poly (Cordura)